-Security recommendation: We recommend configuring IKEv2 tunnels with a certificate.
+We recommend configuring IKEv2 tunnels with a certificate.
+Refer to chapter 27 Security recommendations.

 13.2 Editing and saving a VPN configuration

 The Windows Enterprise VPN Client allows you to modify the VPN tunnels and test these modifications "on-the-fly" without saving the VPN configuration.